Armed Forces of Bosnia and Herzegovina: Uniform and insignia

 Armed Forces of Bosnia and Herzegovina were unified in 2005 and at that time they needed a uniform for the newly founded Armed Forces.
 MARPAT was designated as the future camouflage pattern to be used on combat uniforms of the AFBiH.

 Insignia is found on military hats or berets, on the right and left shoulder on the uniform of all soldiers of the Armed Forces.
 All, except for generals, wear badges on their hats or berets with either the land force badge or air force badge.
 Generals wear badges with the coat of arms of Bosnia surrounded with branches and two swords.
 All soldiers of the armed forces have on their right shoulder a flag of Bosnia and Herzegovina.
 All members of the three regiments wear their regiment insignia on the left shoulder.
 There are other insignias, brigades or other institution are worn under the regiment insignia.
 The name of the soldiers is worn on the left part of the chest while the name "Armed Forces of BiH" is worn on the right part of the chest.

+In 2023, members of the Armed Forces of Bosnia and Herzegovina began to wear a new field uniform of high-quality cloth and original camouflage schemes with the characteristics of the Bosnian environment.